Location Configuration

 The frequency of ransomware attacks on enterprise customers is increasing.
 Backups are essential for recovering from these attacks, acting as a first line of defense for recovering critical data.
 Attackers are now targeting backups as well, to make more difficult, if not impossible for their victims to recover.

-K10 can leverage object-locking and immutability features available in many object store providers to ensure its exported backups are protected from tampering.
+Veeam Kasten can leverage object-locking and immutability features available in many object store providers to ensure its exported backups are protected from tampering.
 When exporting to a locked bucket, the restore point data cannot be deleted or modified within a set period, even with administrator privileges.
-If an attacker obtains privileged object store credentials and attempts to disrupt the backups stored there, K10 can restore the protected application by reading back the original, immutable and unadulterated restore point.
+If an attacker obtains privileged object store credentials and attempts to disrupt the backups stored there, Veeam Kasten can restore the protected application by reading back the original, immutable and unadulterated restore point.

 Immutable backups are supported for AWS S3 and other S3 compatible object stores.
 Additionally, they are supported for Azure.